netlify/hydrogen-platform/README.md

-# Hydrogen on Netlify Edge Functions
+# ⚠️ This package is deprecated.
+See [the new template](https://github.com/netlify/hydrogen-template) to deploy Hydrogen to Netlify

 This package is a Hydrogen platform that allows you to deploy your site to Netlify Edge Functions.